Skip navigation

 Carolin Wenzel, Media and Communications Manager

-Carolin works from the lands of the Bidgigal and Gadigal clans of the Eora nation.
+Carolin works from the lands of the Bidgigal and Gadigal of the Eora nation.

 With more than 30 years of experience in strategic communications and media engagement with national environment and community organizations, Carolin is excited to maintain and raise the profile of Solar Citizens and help drive our campaigns to ensure all Australians gain access to clean, affordable renewable energy in our homes and vehicles.